Clement Attlee: Economy

 The most significant problem facing Attlee and his ministers remained the economy, as the war effort had left Britain nearly bankrupt.
-The war had cost Britain about a quarter of her national wealth.
 Overseas investments had been used up to pay for the war.
 The transition to a peacetime economy, and the maintaining of strategic military commitments abroad led to continuous and severe problems with the balance of trade.
 This resulted in strict rationing of food and other essential goods continuing in the post war period to force a reduction in consumption in an effort to limit imports, boost exports, and stabilise the Pound Sterling so that Britain could trade its way out of its financial state.

 The abrupt end of the American Lend-Lease programme in August 1945 almost caused a crisis.
 Some relief was provided by the Anglo-American loan, negotiated in December 1945.
 The conditions attached to the loan included making the pound fully convertible to the US dollar.
 When this was introduced in July 1947, it led to a currency crisis and convertibility had to be suspended after just five weeks.
 The UK benefited from the American Marshall Aid program in 1948, and the economic situation improved significantly.
 Another balance of payments crisis in 1949 forced Chancellor of the Exchequer, Stafford Cripps, into devaluation of the pound.

 Despite these problems, one of the main achievements of Attlee's government was the maintenance of near full employment.
 The government maintained most of the wartime controls over the economy, including control over the allocation of materials and manpower, and unemployment rarely rose above 500,000, or 3 per cent of the total workforce.
 Labour shortages proved a more frequent problem.
 The inflation rate was also kept low during his term.
 The rate of unemployment rarely rose above 2 per cent during Attlee's time in office, whilst there was no hard-core of long-term unemployed.
 Both production and productivity rose as a result of new equipment, while the average working week was shortened.